 Helping people to become remote workers is such a wide net to cast.

 Initially, my focus was to help people quit their job to work remotely and travel.
-Within a few months, emails started to arrive from people needing help landing a remote job.
+Within a few months, emails started to arrive from people needing help landing a remote position.

-My focus was changing and that’s not a good move when you’ve invested time and money on creating content for a different target audience.
+My focus was changing, which is not a good move when you’ve invested time and money in creating content for a different target audience.

-It is important to step back and re-look at your business plan when trends like this start to appear.
-Within weeks of making the change, the first coaching clients started to arrive.
-The outcome was positive but, with more research, the hiring of freelance writers could have been better spent.
+It is essential to step back and re-look at your business plan when trends like this start to appear.
+Within weeks of making the change, the first coaching clients arrived.
+The outcome was positive, but hiring freelance writers could have been better spent with more research.

 My mistake was not completing enough research to find the niche within remote working that needed the most help.

 Never assume what your target audience needs help on.
-Many entrepreneurs lose focus for many reasons: They think of another idea, or self-doubt starts to emerge because results aren’t instantly appearing.
+Many entrepreneurs lose focus for many reasons: They think of another idea, or self-doubt emerges because results aren’t instantly appearing.

 It’s a risk to change focus, so make the right decision.

-The solution is either to be realistic with the time available or, hire someone to focus on other parts of the business.
-In my situation, there was very little income so, bringing someone in to help was a no-go.
+The solution is either to be realistic with the time available or hire someone to focus on other parts of the business.
+My situation had very little income, so bringing someone to help was a no-go.

 The only option was to create a realistic content plan and avoid these common business mistakes.

-It’s important to evaluate your plan and make sure that the content you’re creating is driving people to the pages you want them to take action on, i.e. sign up for your email list, purchase a product or service.
+It’s essential to evaluate your plan and ensure that the content you’re creating drives people to the pages you want them to take action on, i.e., sign up for your email list or purchase a product or service.

 Back in May, my contract as a Quality Assurance analyst came to a sudden end.
-Thankfully, while working for the company, a percentage of income was transferred into my savings account every month.
+Thankfully, while working for the company, a percentage of my income was transferred into my monthly savings account.

-Rather than rushing out to find a new contract, I decided to build an online business and live off my savings for six months.
+Rather than rushing out to find a new contract, I built an online business and lived off my savings for six months.

 In all honesty, this was the worst decision, a big business mistake.

 My stress levels increased because income was not coming in as fast as it was going out of my savings.
-Building a business where the focus is on making money from day one is not a good idea, at all.
+Building a business focused on making money from day one is not a good idea.
 It’s the worst idea.

-It takes time to build trust with your target audience and they have to feel that you can help them achieve their goals.
+It takes time to build trust with your target audience; they must feel you can help them achieve their goals.

-In hindsight, searching for part-time contract work should have been the main focus.
+In hindsight, the main focus should be searching for part-time contract work.
 When not working, the time could be spent on building the business.

 Don’t give yourself added stress, and quit your job before you have started to bring regular income into your business.
 This cannot be stressed enough.
 You will fail if you go down this route.

-It’s rather addictive, isn’t it?
-Scrolling through post after post on Facebook Groups, browsing your Twitter and Instagram feed.
+It’s rather addictive.
+You are scrolling through post after post on Facebook Groups, browsing your Twitter and Instagram feeds.

-Having a positive mindset is important when building an online business.
-Spend time on social media and you are going to consume negative content.
-Or, you will start to compare yourself to better entrepreneurs who have more contacts and resources.
+Having a positive mindset is essential when building an online business.
+Spend time on social media, and you will consume negative content.
+Or, you will compare yourself to better entrepreneurs with more contacts and resources.

 What’s unique about your business is you, and never forget that.
 It’s your unique experiences and stories.
 Limit your time on social media and use tools to measure how effective that time is.

-Has your social content increased engagement with your target audience, brought new subscribers and visitors to your website?
+Has your social content increased engagement with your target audience and brought new subscribers and visitors to your website?

 Evaluate the amount of time you’re spending on social networks.

-The group and page were closed and my attention was put into LinkedIn, which has seen a hugely positive impact on my mindset and income.
+The group and page were closed, and my attention was put on LinkedIn, which has hugely positively impacted my mindset and income.

 Please note that you do not need to be on every social network.